mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 **Making a drop with a portable re-entry kit:** Difficult (10+) Flyer (any) check (variable timeframe, DEX).
 The timeframe varies with atmosphere type.
 If the Atmosphere code is 5 or below, it is 2D x 10 minutes; if 6–7, it is D3 hours; and if 8–9 it is D6 hours to complete the drop.
 The Referee may adjust the drop difficulty to account for other factors.
-For example, if the Traveller is dropping into a region in which a tropical storm is brewing, the in- atmosphere portion of the drop might warrant a higher level of difficulty.
+For example, if the Traveller is dropping into a region in which a tropical storm is brewing, the in-atmosphere portion of the drop might warrant a higher level of difficulty.

 equipment

-TRAVELLER

 Imperial Army
 The armies of the Imperium are much like planetary